 It’s really no different from what airplane manufacturers have been doing for decades.
 You want all your failures to occur on the ground.

 So…who gets to decide what’s in the bicycle certification?

 Even ignoring outliers like the Netherlands, with 25% of commutes happening by bike, the Europe Union is light years ahead of the United States in commitment to cycling for transportation.
 Even the lowest estimate of 5% commutes by bike across Europe is still ten times the 0.5% rate across the US.
 So it’s reasonable that any assessment of cycling capability starts in a place where bikes matter most.

-So basically, this standard, or series of standards–there are different ones for mountain bikes, road bikes, city bikes, and now electric bikes–is what unites Europe in the definition of what constitutes a safe and reliable bicycle.
+There are different ones for mountain bikes, road bikes, city bikes, and now electric bikes; they are what unites Europe in the definition of what constitutes a safe and reliable bicycle.
 It’s a big deal.
 (The US has a 644-page document from the Consumer Product Safety Commission, but it focuses mainly on bike components and then flows alphabetically right from “bikes” into “bunk beds”, so there’s little use of it as a unifying document).

 What the five frame tests are, and how they help you.